xuChenSJTU/DVE-master/README.md

-# DVE-master
+# Decoupled Variational Embedding for Signed Directed Networks.
 This is a tensorflow implementation of our TWEB 2019 paper:
 Decoupled Variational Embedding for Signed Directed Networks.
 You can access the paper through:  https://arxiv.org/abs/2008.12450

+## A motivation figure

+# Codes
-Requirements:
+## Requirements:
 tensorflow-gpu==1.7.0;
 pandas==0.25.0;
 numpy==1.15.2;
 scipy==1.1.0;
 sklearn==0.20.0;

-How to run:
+## How to run:

 First, you need to download the data in:
 Google Drive:  https://drive.google.com/file/d/12d1oZDT338ez9fAVSLgSwQKg7lMiGHCy/view?usp=sharing